 First, there’s the fact that we make math practical.
-It’s not just “What’s 3×8?”
+It’s not just “What’s 3 x 8?”
 It’s “You have three sick family members.
 Each person needs eight herbs or they’ll all die.
-How many herbs do you need to go get?”
+How many herbs do you need to pick?”

-The Easter eggs are great because they actually serve a two-fold purpose.
+The Easter eggs serve a two-fold purpose.
 Not only to they give us the opportunity to mix things up when it comes to the game, but they’re also a perfect tool for further incorporating the elements of Native American culture that we’re committed to portraying.

 From the Dakota concept of family to the traditional practice of counting coup to the Sioux’s belief in the afterlife, we’re able to incorporate these brief lessons into our game in a way that further engages our users.
 We’re also working to engage Native mythology into our Easter eggs.

 The only thing a player should not expect in our Easter eggs is cheat codes.
 You don’t get to skip multiplication because you stumbled over a rock when you were exploring off the path.